Belindaliang51/advanced_CSS_and_Sass/README.md

 ::-webkit-place-holder selector to change the content of the placeholder text

-Verify the input types by different color of the box bottom line.
+:focus and :focus:invalid to verify the input types by different color of the box bottom line.

 Footer section
 -----------------------------------
 General page footer setting, copyright and other information.

-Bonus - pop up with only CSS
+Bonus - pop up function with only CSS
 -----------------------------------
 Use ::target pseudo-class, to implement the pop up;